jhpyle/docassemble/docassemble_webapp/docassemble/webapp/static/bootstrap-fileinput/README.md

 ## License

-**bootstrap-fileinput** is released under the BSD 3-Clause License.
+**bootstrap-fileinput** is released under the BSD-3-Clause License.
 See the bundled `LICENSE.md` for details.